 Covering health, wellness, and intentional living with a focus on DIY, Sierra Camelia knows sustainability like the back of her (toxin-free) hand.
 Her site is rich with advice on balancing holistic health and nutrition with minimalism.
 She'll teach you zero-waste traveling tips, guide you toward sustainable goods, and share easy vegan recipes with honesty and personality.
 Her Instagram feed is inviting and well-curated, and when you visit her site, you feel like you've made a friend.

 If you're looking for ways to furnish your home with items that will last, HomeMade Modern is your place.
 Created by Ben Uyeda, this site features DIY projects and furnishings.
 The site deemphasizes mass-produced home goods, focusing on heirloom-quality pieces that are made to keep.
 With the use of videos, HomeMade Modern provides useful tutorials to help you create your own lasting keepsakes.
-Uyeda and his team have created one of the most useful upcycling furniture blogs out there.
+Uyeda and his team have created one of the most useful upcycling furniture blogs out there, and it's a great resource for home improvement projects.

 Youheum Son is a minimalist life coach who practices extreme minimalism and natural living.
 Despite embracing a sparser, no-furniture and clutter-free lifestyle, her images certainly aren't lacking—she has a knack for making minimalism beautiful.
 Her mindfulness, sustainability, veganism, and zero-waste life advice feels authentic because it's so personal.
 She offers insights by telling her own story, from wins and losses to things she's learned along the way.
 If you get excited by clean lines, muted color palettes, and healthy living, look no further than Heal Your Living.

-Whether you're looking for creative ways to upcycle old furniture or you want to make sustainable lifestyle changes, these are the best influencers to get you started on your journey.
-You'll be reaping the benefits of upcycling and reimagining the value of what you already own in no time.
+Whether you're looking for creative ways to stay active during quarantine or you want to make sustainable lifestyle changes, these are the best influencers to get you started on your journey.
+You'll be reaping the benefits of upcycling, reimagining the value of what you already own, and gaining new skills in no time.